aimhubio/aim/docs/source/ui/pages/run_management.md

 You can track the gradients, weights, and biases distributions of all layers for multiple steps using Aim.

-The "Distributions" tab allows you to observe them for a single run and also:
+The Distributions tab allows you to observe them for a single run and also:
 - navigate between layers
 - search for distributions on specific steps.

-The single run "Distributions" tab is quite powerful!
+The single run Distributions tab is quite powerful!

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Single Run page distributions tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/run-single-page/distributions_tab.png">

 ### Images

-The `Images` tab contains all the tracked images of a single run.
+The Images tab contains all the tracked images of a single run.
 You can track runs with different contexts and at different steps of training.

 <img style="border-radius: 8px; border: 1px solid #E8F1FC" alt="Single Run page images tab" src="https://docs-blobs.s3.us-east-2.amazonaws.com/images/ui/pages/run-single-page/images_tab.png">